mui/material-ui/docs/pages/blog/2023-discord-announcement.md

    _Discord provides real-time chat capabilities_, allowing you to communicate and collaborate with us and other members, instantly.

-   What's a better way to get a real-time response from the MUI team and MUI users?!
+   What's a better way to get a real-time response from the MUI team and other users?!

 2. **Community building**:
    Want to hear what MUI team is up to?